-COVID UPDATE: The car park, hides and nature trails are open.
-Please maintain social distance within the hides and follow on site instructions.
+COVID UPDATE: The car park and nature trails are open.
+The hides are currently closed.
 We welcome responsible access in line with the Scottish Outdoor Access Code and look forward to welcoming you back to the reserve.

 A real gem for wildlife and for visitors too.